mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 If it doesn't work, check the Troubleshooting section below.

-### Getting enriched responses with citations

-By default, Claude may summarize the Mira API response without including the original source links.
-To ensure every response includes structured sections, sentiment labels, and cited sources with article titles and URLs, create a Claude Desktop Project.
-Go to **Projects** in the sidebar, create a new Project (e.g., "Mira API Demo"), and add instructions like:
+### Step 7: Set up a Claude Desktop Project for better results

+**Important: "Project" here means a Claude Desktop Project, not a Mira Studio Project.** They're different things.
+A Mira Project holds your brand context inside Meltwater.
+A Claude Desktop Project holds instructions that tell Claude how to behave when you chat with it.
+You need both working together to get the best results.

+Without a Claude Desktop Project, Claude may skip source links, return flat text, or ignore your Mira Projects entirely.
+Setting one up takes about two minutes and makes every response richer.

+**Create the Project:**

+1. In Claude Desktop, go to **Projects** in the sidebar.
+2. Click **Create a new project** (e.g., "Mira API Demo").
+3. In the Project instructions, paste the following:

 > *"For every question, use the Meltwater MCP tool to retrieve real-time media intelligence.
+Before answering, call list_projects to find the relevant Mira Project by name, then use that project's ID and its saved Explore searches when querying.
 Always include the original source citations with article titles and URLs in your response.
-Format the response with clear sections, sentiment labels, and cited sources."*
+Format the response with clear sections, sentiment labels, and cited sources.
+Enable streaming."*

-Select this Project before running your prompts.
-This ensures the response comes back fully enriched every time, without needing to add extra instructions to each prompt.
+4. Save the Project and select it before running your prompts.

+**What this does:**

+When you ask a question like "What are the recent media narratives around Poppi?", Claude will:

+1. Call `list_projects` to find your saved Mira Projects (Poppi, Laroche-Posay, etc.)
+2. Match "Poppi" to the right project and pull its ID
+3. Surface the saved Explore searches attached to that project (e.g., "Poppi," "Poppi Brand Search")
+4. Call `ask` with the project ID and saved searches, so the response is grounded in your brand setup
+5. Return a structured, cited response with sentiment labels and source URLs

+Behind the scenes, the MCP server exposes exactly two tools: `list_projects` (to find your Mira Projects) and `ask` (to send a question, optionally scoped to a specific project).
+The Claude Desktop Project instructions tell Claude to use both.

+> **[Screenshot needed: Claude Desktop Projects sidebar showing the Mira API Demo project selected]**

+> **[Screenshot needed: Claude Desktop showing the list_projects call returning Mira Projects, then querying with project context and saved Explore search]**

+**Why this matters:** Without a Claude Desktop Project, you'd have to tell Claude what to do in every prompt.
+With it, Claude already knows to find your Mira Projects, use your saved searches, and format the response with citations.
+Type a question, get a fully sourced answer.

 ---